PolyPlugins/Settings-Class-for-Wordpress/README.md

 You can also download our [PSR4 WordPress Plugin Boilerplate](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) to give you a better understanding of composer's autoloading.

-## To-Do
+## Roadmap
+* Add support for latest bootstrap
+* Add sub-menus
+* Add capability to use templates and have a config option to select templates
-- Add switch toggle with additional options field
+* Add switch toggle with additional options field

-- Add WP Color Picker field
+## Changelog

+### 2.0.0
+* Added: Composer
+* Added: Ability to use icons in tab navigator
+* Added: Bootstrap Icons
+* Added: All the features from latest Reusable Admin Panel so code base is current
+* Bugfix: Dropdown select preventing load
+* Removed: Font Awesome Icons

 ## Consider Contributing